 Thanks to support from Music Heals and the support of other generous donors, the NICU has been able to provide two half days of music therapy in one of the five NICU units.
 The unit that receives music therapy is ‘Ladybug’ – a Complex Care Unit for infants from all over BC with the most complex medical needs.

-Over 20 years of research has demonstrated the multiple positive benefits of music therapy as a noninvasive intervention for infants in the NICU, with results including increased oxygen saturation, reduced perception of pain, calming and promotion of sleep, weight gain, an increased positive auditory environment, and reduced anxiety in parents.
+Music therapy is an effective, non-pharmacological intervention that is conducted one-on-one with the infant, and often in collaboration with other members of the health team such as physiotherapy and occupational therapy.
+The sessions are designed to include parents and siblings as a family-centred approach.
+Over 20 years of research has demonstrated the multiple positive benefits of music therapy as a non-invasive intervention for infants in the NICU, with results including increased oxygen saturation, reduced perception of pain, calming and promotion of sleep, weight gain, an increased positive auditory environment, and reduced anxiety in parents.

-COVID-19 has not caused any interruption to the NICU Music Therapy Program however group programming is suspended at this time; babies are seen on a one-to-one basis with only parents allowed in the room.
-More precautions have been put into place but the program has adapted really well to creating musical connections while wearing a mask and goggles.
-If anything, Music Therapy has reduced the uncertainty of not seeing staff faces by providing soothing and interesting sounds to go with the covered faces.
-With a reduced amount of visitors, family and volunteers, music therapy also has provided more one to one contact for the infants and new ways to include siblings and family in the sessions by sharing them over video or live through zoom!
+COVID-19 has not caused any interruption to the NICU Music Therapy Program but it did create a greater need for services.
+More safety/health precautions have been put into place but the program has adapted well to creating musical connections while wearing a mask and goggles.
+Music Therapy has reduced the uncertainty of not seeing staff faces by providing soothing and interesting sounds to go with the covered faces.
+With a reduced number of visitors, family and volunteers, music therapy also has provided more one to one contact for the infants and new ways to include siblings and family in the sessions by sharing them over video or live through Zoom sessions.